dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/introduction/adding-a-new-field.md

 [!code-cshtml[Main](adding-a-new-field/samples/sample8.cshtml?highlight=31-33,52-54)]

-Next, open the *\Views\Movies\Create.cshtml* file and add the `Rating` field with the following highlighed markup.
+Next, open the *\Views\Movies\Create.cshtml* file and add the `Rating` field with the following highlighted markup.
 This renders a text box so that you can specify a rating when a new movie is created.

 [!code-cshtml[Main](adding-a-new-field/samples/sample9.cshtml?highlight=9-15)]